-precision of these epicenter determinations is such that a few of the closer out-of-state earthquakes could have occurred within Maryland and some of those near the state's boundaries may actually have occurred in adjacent states.
-For example, not included in the list was a moderate shock that occurred on January 2, 1885 in an area near the Frederick County, Maryland-Loudon County, Virginia border.
+Forty-seven earthquake epicenters have been reported within Maryland's borders (Table 3 and Fig. 3).
+The accuracy and precision of these epicenter determinations is such that a few of the 47 may actually have occurred in adjacent states, and for the same reason it is conceivable that a few of the closer out-of-state earthquakes could have occurred within Maryland.
+For example, not included in the list of 47 was a moderate shock that occurred on January 2, 1885 in an area near the Frederick County, Maryland-Loudon County, Virginia border.
 The maximum intensity was V, with the total felt area covering more than 3,500 square miles.
 Of the Maryland earthquakes, 2 occurred in the Valley and Ridge Province, 36 were in the Piedmont Province, and 10 were in the Coastal Plain Province.